expo/expo/docs/pages/distribution/app-stores.md

   }
 ```

-The keys provided to `locales` should be the [2-letter language code](https://www.loc.gov/standards/iso639-2/php/code_list.php) of your desired language, and the value should point to a JSON file that looks something like this:
+The keys provided to `locales` should be the [language identifier](https://developer.apple.com/documentation/xcode/choosing-localization-regions-and-scripts), made up of a [2-letter language code](https://www.loc.gov/standards/iso639-2/php/code_list.php) of your desired language, with an optional region code (e.g. `en-US` or `en-GB`), and the value should point to a JSON file that looks something like this:

 ```json
 // japanese.json